felixtafoya/felixtafoya/README.md

 # <a href="https://www.linkedin.com/in/felixtafoya/">Felix Tafoya</a>'s IT and Cybersecurity Project Portfolio 🔐

 I build and improve secure, reliable systems that organizations depend on.
-This portfolio showcases applied work across IT infrastructure, risk reduction, and security operations.
+This portfolio highlights practical work across infrastructure, security operations, and risk management.

 ## ⚠️ Vulnerability Management Projects